How Mehiläinen is building their feedback culture with Teamspective

 Interview with Josetta Lehtonen

-by Jaakko Kaikuluoma, co-founder of Teamspective
+by Jaakko Kaikuluoma, co-founder and CEO of Teamspective

 Thank you Josetta for taking the time to talk with me.
 Let’s start from the beginning.
 What was your situation before we met?